enthought/mayavi/docs/source/mayavi/application.rst

 .. _recording-python-script:

-Recording mayavi actions to a script
+Recording Mayavi actions to a script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is how you can use this feature: